tylerhuntington/biositing-docs/docs/index.md

 # Feedstock to Function Documentation

-This is a place for all documentation relating to the [Feedstock to Function Tool](https://feestock-to-function.lbl.gov) (FTF), a project that harnesses the power of machine learning to predict properties of high-potential molecules derived from biomass and evaluates the cost,
+This is the home for all documentation relating to the [Feedstock to Function Tool](https://feestock-to-function.lbl.gov) (FTF), a project that harnesses the power of machine learning to predict properties of high-potential molecules derived from biomass and evaluates the cost,